WordPress/gutenberg/plugins/README.md

 ## Block Plugins

-Block plugins should follow the [block specifec plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/block-specific-plugin-guidelines/#block-plugins-and-the-block-directory) and contain only one top-level block per plugin.
+Block plugins intended for the [block directory](https://wordpress.org/documentation/article/block-directory) should follow the [block specific plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/block-specific-plugin-guidelines/#block-plugins-and-the-block-directory) and contain only one top-level block per plugin.

 The block name should use the prefix `gutenberg` (e.g. `gutenberg/block-name` ) to differentiate it from core blocks.